 After you go

-The NCO offer letter accepting your working group proposal outlines your budget for your meetings at NCEAS and offsite.
+The offer letter accepting your synthesis group proposal outlines the budget for your meetings at NCEAS and offsite.
 You will be responsible for monitoring spending and ensuring that your group stays within this approved amount.
 Working group leaders will receive quarterly updates on remaining funds available.

 Reimbursement Policies and Procedures

-Working Group participants will receive an email with reimbursement forms attached about a week before the meeting.
-A generic reimbursement form can also be accessed on the NCO website.
+NCEAS sends personalized reimbursement forms to all expected participants by email about a week before each meeting.
+A generic reimbursement form can also be accessed on the LTER Network Office web site.
 Unless your budget has other restrictions in place, participants will receive a maximum of $55/day to cover food (no alcohol) expenses.
-The hotel charges will be directly billed to the NCO.
-Please record all meal expenses and save any miscellaneous travel receipts during your stay.
-Reimbursement forms should be submitted within 15 days after the conclusion of each meeting.
+The hotel charges will be directly billed to the LNO.
+Participants should record all meal expenses and save any miscellaneous travel receipts during their stay.
+NCEAS requests that reimbursement forms be submitted within 15 days after the conclusion of each meeting.

 Publications, Outputs, and Acknowledgements

 Derived datasets must be archived in a publicly accessible database that is indexed by DataONE.
 The Environmental Data Initiative is likely to be the first choice for LTER-related products, but investigators may choose other repositories to improve access by specific communities of researchers.
 For instance, the Arctic Data Repository for Arctic data in or GenBank for genomic data.

 As groups begin wrapping up work and planning publications, please include LNO Director Marty Downs and LNO Communications Officer Gabe de la Rosa in conversations so that they can anticipate outreach opportunities and assist in framing and communicating results for diverse audiences.